 11.1 Our policy on racist incidents is set out separately, and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
 We keep a record of racist incidents.
-This log is shared with the Local Authority.

-12. Special Educational Needs
+12. Special Educational Needs and Alternative Provision

-Children and young people with special educational needs and disabilities can face additional safeguarding challenges because:

-- There may be assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Children with SEN and disabilities can be disproportionally impacted by things like bullying without outwardly showing any signs; and - Difficulties may arise in overcoming communication barriers.

-At Cox Green School we identify pupils who might need more support to be kept safe or to keep themselves safe by regular monitoring using the Inclusion Team, the SAFE Team and Achievement Leaders.
-Further we ask staff that with students who have SEN and where there are noticeable changes in behaviour, mood or injury, we explore the possibility that this maybe as a result of possible abuse and not just their SEN or disability.
+- 12.1 Children and young people with special educational needs and disabilities can face additional safeguarding challenges because: - There may be assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Children with SEN and disabilities can be disproportionally impacted by things like bullying without outwardly showing any signs; and - Difficulties may arise in overcoming communication barriers. - 12.2 At Cox Green School we identify pupils who might need more support to be kept safe or to keep themselves safe by regular monitoring using the Inclusion Team, the SAFE Team and Achievement Leaders.
+Further we ask staff that with students who have SEN and where there are noticeable changes in behaviour, mood or injury, we explore the possibility that this maybe as a result of possible abuse and not just their SEN or disability. - 12.3 Cox Green School recognises that students, whose needs are better met through attendance at an alternative provision, either on a full-time or part-time basis, may also be more vulnerable to risk of harm.
+Any alternative provision will undergo a safeguarding evaluation (see Appendix 10) and attendance monitored.